The Ria Formosa between Cacela Velha and Faro

 The best known and prettiest city in the eastern Algarve is Tavira, picturesquely situated on the estuary of the small river Rio Sequa, called Rio Gilão.
 Located on the coast east of Tavira is the popular holiday destination Cabanas de Tavira.
 Further to the west you will find Santa Luzia, which has a well founded reputation for its cuisine with octopus dishes (polvo), caught in the lagoon and also the holiday resort Pedras d’El Rei is found here.

-The municipal town Olhão, located between Tavira and Faro, has a long tradition in tuna fishing and the production of canned fish.
+The municipal town Olhão, located between Tavira and Faro, has a long tradition in the production of canned fish like tuna and sardines.
 It is only relatively recently that modern tourism has evolved here and in the nearby village of Fuseta.
 The fish market in Olhão is said to be one of the best in the entire Algarve.

 Faro, the capital of the Algarve, is situated on the western end of the Ria Formosa.
 When approaching the airport by plane you get your first impression of the extensive lagoon landscape.
 The old historic town of Faro is one of the most notable places in the region.